 No joking, it’s better that way.
 You don’t like frogs?
-Well, I must admit, I’m not French, never ate frogs and never will either!
-But I learnt this lesson of eating them first the hard way recently.
+Well, I must admit, I’m not French, never ate frogs, and never will either!
+But I learned this lesson of eating them first the hard way recently.

 Well, I’ve recently heard the expression that you must eat your big frog first.
 This has nothing to do with literal frogs but with prioritising things that you have to do in the right order, starting with the worse (hardest, ugliest, dirtiest) one first.

 Personal Experience (frog)

 So I had my blog page to set up and this would involve doing some things on the computer that I had never done before.
 Man, I hit panic mode.
 I had decided to invest all day doing it as it was a major job (almost anything computer-related is major for me!)
 Well, you should have seen me.
 I dusted, cleaned the kitchen again, put some laundry in, then decided that I may as well have lunch so I could dedicate the rest of the day to the (frog) job!
 Well after lunch I thought I might as well use the toilet before I settle down to the impending task.
 On entering the toilet I noticed a few spots on the mirror and thought “can’t leave it like that”, so I took to cleaning the bathroom mirrors and, while I was using the window cleaner I thought it best to just use a few more minutes to clean the mirrors and windows in the bedrooms!
 I felt guilty when I realised it was almost 3 pm and I still had my blog page to work on!